 A solution created with attention to 'non-traditional' modes of use: there is in fact a dual mode of use, both for the sighted and the blind (or visually impaired), thanks to the use of audio tracks created from the textual content.

 The experimentation involves a selection of 14 points of interest, 9 of which in the rooms on the ground and first floors and 5 in the so-called Casa romana, whose main documented structures date back to the 4th century AD and are located in the basement of the museum, which reopens to the public for this occasion after being closed for over 20 years.

 The discovery of the remains in the basement of the Barracco Museum is fortuitous and dates back to 1899, during the partial demolition of the Renaissance building, which has housed the Museum since 1948, carried out for the opening of the new Corso Vittorio Emanuele thoroughfare.

-The Domus, which has not been open to the public since 2000, is open on Saturdays and Sundays only until January 29, 2023
+The Domus, which has not been open to the public since 2000, is open on Saturdays only.

 The temporary reopening of the Domus, linked to the experiment, is only the first step of a wider and more complex project to enhance the site.